 But Xavier is a free-spirited man and refuses to conform.
 He carves his own path and speaks his mind, which creates tension and animosity.

-This kick starts a process of exploration and self-discovery that brings things to a head both between them and the entire town.
+This kickstarts a process of exploration and self-discovery that brings things to a head between the married couple.
+It also pits Xavier against the entire town.

 Since the story is still in development, let me not say any more about it until things are locked down.